 It’s still a good idea to think about affordability of your monthly repayments on the loan now and in the future.

-Peer to peer loans (also known as social lending) are a relatively new way to find funds for a car.
-If you want to borrow money this way, a peer to peer website will match you up with individuals who are willing to lend it to you, rather than go through a traditional financial institution like a bank or a building society.
+Peer to peer loans (also known as social lending) is a relatively new way to find funds for a car.
+If you want to borrow money this way, a peer to peer website will match you up with individuals who are willing to lend it to you rather than go through a traditional financial institution like a bank or a building society.

 Hire purchase (HP) is one car finance option with which you can spread the cost of the car over a number of years.